0xjrx/Crimson-Key/README.md

 ## 🔑 What is Crimson Key?

-Crimson Key is a security-focused tool that allows you to:
+Crimson Key is a obfuscation-focused tool that allows you to:
 - **Encode** keys using Python with XOR encryption and brute-force hints
 - **Decode** keys using a lightweight C API in your applications
 - **Avoid storing plain keys** in binaries or configuration files